yasmeenzoubi/human-microbiome-phyloseq-pipeline/README.md

 Interpretation: Out of 2524 abundant microbes tested, 1011 showed significant differences in abundance between sexes

 ## Creating a heat map/dendogram to illustrate if there is a difference in abundance in the top 20 microbes between male and female saliva samples
-We want to see the top 20 most abundant microbes in our various male and female saliva samples and assess the diversity in overall diversity profile.
-We can visualize this via a heatmap
+I want to see the top 20 most abundant microbes in our various male and female saliva samples and assess the diversity in overall diversity profile.
+This can be visualized via a heatmap

 ```r
 # Convert OTU table to matrix